TakeprofitTechnology/ReleaseNotes/Takeprofit Hub.md

 # Takeprofit Hub

+## Version 2026.9.16.756 (16 September, 2026)
+* Fixed an issue with Level Retention on Synthetic Liquidity symbols where price levels could appear in the wrong order after a source price change.

 ## Version 2026.9.9.1029 (9 September, 2026)
 * Added TickPrime, a new quotes-only FIX 4.4 price feed.
 It supports authenticated top-of-book market data subscriptions with no order execution.